Hannah Bilka

-Hannah Bilka (born March 24, 2001) is an American women's ice hockey player for Boston College and member of the United States women's national ice hockey team.
-She represented the United States at the 2022 IIHF Women's World Championship.
+Hannah Bilka (born March 24, 2001) is an American professional ice hockey player for the Seattle Torrent of the Professional Women's Hockey League (PWHL) and member of the United States women's national ice hockey team.
+She was drafted fourth overall by PWHL Boston in the 2024 PWHL draft.
+She played college ice hockey at Boston College and Ohio State.

 Playing career

+College

 Bilka began her collegiate career for Boston College during the 2019–20 season.
 During her freshman year, she recorded 14 goals and 23 assists in 34 games.
 She led the team in points with 37, and led all rookies in the country in total points per game (1.13), assists per game (0.71) and shots on goal per game (4.06) during the regular season and tied for first in shots on goal (126). her 30 points in Hockey East play marked the ninth-highest total by a first-year player in league history.
 Following an outstanding season, she was named to the Hockey East Second Team, a unanimous selection to the Hockey East All-Rookie Team, and the USCHO All-Rookie Team.
 She was also awarded the Hockey East Rookie of the Year and the Women's Hockey Commissioners Association National Rookie of the Year.

 During the 2020–21 season in her sophomore year, she recorded seven goals and nine assists in 19 games, in a season that was cancelled due to the COVID-19 pandemic.
 She ranked third on the team in scoring with 16 points and was subsequently named to the Hockey East Third Team.
 During the 2021–22 season in her junior year, she recorded 16 goals and 17 assists in 34 games.
 She ranked second on the team in points with 33 and led the team with a career-best plus-18 rating.
 Following the season, she was named to the Hockey East First Team, and New England Hockey Writers Association All-Star.

 On August 19, 2022, Bilka was named a captain of the Eagles for the 2022–23 season.
+During her senior year, she recorded 12 goals and 29 assists in 34 games.
+She finished tied for fourth overall in conference scoring with 32 points, and 1.28 points per game.
+Her 24 assists in conference games tied for second most in the league.
+Following the season she was named a Hockey East Second-Team All-Star.

+On March 25, 2023, Bilka announced she was transferring to Ohio State for the 2023–24 season.
+During her graduate transfer year she led the team in points with 22 goals and 26 assists in 39 games.
+During the 2024 NCAA Division I women's ice hockey tournament she assisted on the game-winning goal to help lead the Buckeyes to the national championship.